-- Remove the battery from the coach. - Store it in a cool place on a wooden or rubber pad to inhibit conductive transfer. - Check the state of charge periodically to avoid discharge or sulfating.
+- Remove the battery from the coach.

+- Store it in a cool place.

+- Check the state of charge periodically to avoid discharge or sulfating.

-To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices.
+To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices: